Extended Project Qualification (EPQ)

 The Global Critical Thinking course encourages students to develop critical thinking skills to enable them to formulate their own opinions and allow their own beliefs to be rational and stand up to scrutiny.
 These skills will be developed in the context of some important global issues that affect us all and for which we have no definitive solution.
 For example, environmental and climate change, the implications of increasing human population on global resources and the challenges of human health and wellbeing in the modern world.

 A crucial element is the Tutorial Programme.
-Aimed at supporting the girls through the university application process, providing time to explore their futures, and focusing on wellbeing issues, the Tutorial sessions during the first year in Sixth Form includes:
+Aimed at supporting students through the university application process, providing time to explore their futures, and focusing on wellbeing issues, the Tutorial sessions during the first year in Sixth Form includes:

 - Study Skills